Downtown Chili Cookoff

 - If something bad happens, like we eat, errr I mean, spill your chili, one of the Wagonmasters may come running to ask for a second 32 oz. cup of chili or salsa.
 If that happens, he’ll be running for a reason, so please be ready with more chili.

 - So: “Each contestant must cook a minimum of two quarts of competition chili prepared in one pot which will be submitted for judging.
-Sharing or splitting Chili, Chili Verde, or Salsa for judging with another contestant for the purpose of increasing the number of entries in any event will result in suspension of ICS membership for a minimum of one year.”
+Sharing or splitting Chili or Salsa for judging with another contestant for the purpose of increasing the number of entries in any event maybe result in disqualification.”
 So there!

 - Please cook a lot more than two quarts for Sharon Sawyer’s Peoples’ Choice chili competition.
 You need to have at least 10 gallons but you’ll want to have a lot more.